green-party-dublin-central/nh-web/site/content/post/is-there-a-delay-to-metrolink.md

 title: Is there a delay to MetroLink?
 date: 2021-09-21T21:00:01.177Z
-description: Media reports over the weekend claimed that the Dart Plus extension and the Metrolink were facing 'significant delays'.
+description: Media reports over the weekend claimed that the Dart Plus extension and Metrolink were facing 'significant delays'.
 This was the first Neasa had heard of this and she immediately sought to reach out to the Minister for Transport for clarity.
 image: img/dart_train_dublin.jpg
 ---